winstonpuckett/ExtendedIPO/README.md

 # Introduction
 "Extended IPO" is a way of structuring CRUD-style applications to align user flow.
 It promotes a shallow call stack and understandable scoping.
-It builds on common practices such as [CQRS](https://www.martinfowler.com/bliki/CQRS.html) and [MediatR](https://github.com/jbogard/MediatR), but identifies that there is an extra step between Query and Command.
+It builds on common practices such as [CQRS](https://www.martinfowler.com/bliki/CQRS.html) and [MediatR](https://github.com/jbogard/MediatR), but identifies there is an extra step between Query and Command.
 There are rigid definitions in Extended IPO so that we can avoid asking philosophical questions of our code and focus on concrete, easy-to-follow structures.

 # Understanding the mental model
 ## Scoping